kortina/run-in-terminal/README.md

 You can [install it from the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=kortina.run-in-terminal).

+I built this because I wanted something for `vscode` like benmills' amazing [vimux](https://github.com/benmills/vimux) for `vim`.

+The `[send-to-terminal](https://github.com/malkomalko/send-to-terminal)` extension was close to what I wanted, but I wanted to be able to run more than 2 commands per filetype match.
-This extension is inspired by [send-to-terminal](https://github.com/malkomalko/send-to-terminal), but instead of only allowing 2 comands per filetype match, this extension allows an arbitrary number of commands per filetype.
+`run-in-terminal` is based on `send-to-terminal`, but allows an arbitrary number of commands per filetype.

 ![demo](images/run-in-terminal.gif)